-- 1. Samples should not be chemically sprayed within 2 weeks of sample being collected.
+- 1. Samples should not be chemically sprayed within 2 weeks of the sample being collected.
 Exhibits entered with chemical residue will be disqualified and disposed of. - 2.
 Grain samples must be of good quality and free from foreign matter.
 The Superintendent has the authority to refuse any and all entries due to excess chaff, rodent pellets, mold, musty, foreign materials, or anything that makes it unsuitable for display.
-Grain is to be brought in clear plastic or glass pint-size containers.
-Grain and containers will be returned to member.
-Yield/variety information must be attached to bag. - 3.
+Grain is to be brought in a clear glass pint-size jar with lid (such as a glass canning jar).
+Grain and containers will be returned to the county.
+Identification tags and yield/variety information must be attached to bag. - 3.
+Hay will be judged on Monday as it comes into Cloverville.
 Bring 1⁄2 hay bale securely bound with cord or twine.
 Place 1⁄2 hay bale in a large double strength garbage bag.
 Tags must be attached to the bale and not the bags-Print id tags on cardstock with a hole punched in the corner and attached using rubber bands to the bale. - 4.
 Legume hay shall consist of 85% if the class designed legume.
 Grass hay shall be 85% of the class-designed grass.
 Mixed hay should contain only one eligible grass and one eligible legume.
 The legume component shall be at least 30 percent alfalfa and not more than 70% legume.
 Eligible legumes are alfalfa, red clover, and ladino clover.
 Eligible grasses are timothy, Bermuda grass, orchard grass, tall fescue and rye grass. - 5.
 The field corn and popcorn will be exhibited in trays provided by the State Fair.
 Variety and yield information must be included. - 6.
-Hay will be returned to your county. - 7.
-Roots of soybeans must be washed. - 8.
+Roots of soybeans must be washed. - 7.
+Each county may have one entry per class.
 Exhibitor is limited to 1 entry per class.
 Exhibitor is not limited to number of classes entered.

-LEGUME HAY:
+LEGUME HAY

-- 600 Alfalfa hay, 1⁄2 bale (no full bales accepted) from the current year's project crop, neatly tied and labeled. - 601 Red clover hay, 1⁄2 bale (no full bales accepted) from the current year's project crop, neatly tied and labeled.
+- 600 Alfalfa Hay, 1⁄2 Bale (no full bales accepted) from the current year's project crop, neatly tied and labeled. - 601 Red Clover Hay, 1⁄2 Bale (no full bales accepted) from the current year's project crop, neatly tied and labeled.